 General practice plays a central role in the provision of mental health care in Australia.
 Easily accessed without referral, people in distress frequently turn to a general practice team for help.
 People talk to their GP about mental health more than any other issue and the majority of mental health services in Australia are delivered by GPs.

-The online Certificate Courses in Mental Health equip practitioners with the skills to provide evidence-based, patient-centred care to people living with a mental illness.
-The courses introduce skills and techniques to detect, assess and review patients with mental health issues, including PTSD, enabling practitioners to improve patient outcomes, identify and treat mental health issues and to work collaboratively with other professionals in the field.
+As such, the online Certificate Courses in Mental Health provide tailored general practitioner training to equip GPs with the skills to provide evidence-based, patient-centred care to people living with a mental illness.
+The online medical courses introduce skills and techniques to detect, assess and review patients with mental health issues, including PTSD, enabling practitioners to improve patient outcomes, identify and treat mental health issues and to work collaboratively with other professionals in the field.
 The course is delivered by GPs with a special interest in mental health and reviewed by mental health professionals.

 Gain an understanding of how to screen, diagnose, treat and manage common mental health conditions and provide a high-demand service to your patients in primary care.